greenorbitspace/hub/userguide/content/en/docs/glossary/w/water-stress-detection.md

 ---
 title: Water Stress Detection
 ref: water-stress-detection
+weight: 1
+exported_at: '2025-06-16T15:02:56.231096+00:00'
-description: 'Water Stress Detection: The process of identifying and measuring the levels of water stress in a given area, typically related to the availability and demand for water resources.
-This involves monitoring various factors such as precipitation, groundwater levels, and water usage to assess the sustainability and health of water systems.'
+definition: 'Water Stress Detection: The process of identifying and measuring the levels of water stress in a given area, which can affect the availability and quality of water resources.
+This detection can involve the use of various technologies and methodologies to monitor environmental conditions, water usage, and the impact of human activities on water supplies.'
-notion_page_id: 214d6625-c679-8089-ae04-fd9033178dcc
-exported_at: '2025-06-16T14:22:42.347317+00:00'
 tags:
 - sustainability
-- resources
+- tools
-category:
+id: GL223
+categories:
 - Space & Technology
-id: GL223
 ---